stedda/docs/README.md

 You can also preview changes using PRs, which generates a preview link of the docs.

+Change something here now and see what happens

 #### Troubleshooting

 - Mintlify dev isn't running - Run `mintlify install` it'll re-install dependencies.